A.J. Brown Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In his five matchups against the Texans, Brown's 99 receiving yards average is 18.5 more than his over/under for Sunday's game (80.5).
+- Brown is averaging 99 receiving yards per game in five career matchups against the Texans, 20.5 more than his receiving yards prop bet over/under for Sunday's game (78.5).

-- Brown, in five matchups, had a touchdown catch four times.
-And he had multiple TDs in one of those four games.
+- Brown has caught a touchdown pass against the Texans four times, and had multiple TDs in one of those games.

-- The Texans are allowing 253.4 passing yards per game this season, the NFL's 20th-ranked pass defense.
+- The Texans have the NFL's 20th-ranked pass defense this season, allowing 253.4 yards per game through the air.

-- With 23 passing TDs conceded this year, the Texans defense is ranked 10th in the NFL.
+- With 23 passing TDs conceded this season, the Texans defense is ranked 10th in the league.

 Recent Performances

-- In last week's game against the Dolphins, Brown was targeted five times and racked up two catches for 41 yards (20.5 yards per catch).
+- In last week's game against the Dolphins, Brown was targeted five times and racked up two catches for 41 yards (20.5 yards per reception).

-- Brown has chipped in with 186 yards on 13 grabs and one touchdown over his last three outings.
-He was targeted 21 times and put up 62.0 receiving yards per game.
+- Over his last three outings, Brown has racked up 62.0 yards per game with one touchdown, reeling in 13 passes on 21 targets.

 Brown's Tennessee Teammates